 Once the product has been placed on the market, a much larger – and also often polymorbid – population will be exposed, which may lead to a change in the drug's hitherto known safety profile.
 Adverse drug reactions can then be observed more frequently, including those occurring only sporadically and independently of the pharmacological properties of the substance.
 These adverse reactions of drug treatment observed in daily practice must be reported without delay.
 If such information is consistently forwarded to the Swissmedic National Pharmacovigilance Centre, hitherto unknown risks can be identified and tackled.

 The Swissmedic National Pharmacovigilance Centre accepts and processes reports of adverse drug reactions.
-The National Pharmacovigilance Centre is supported by six regional centres that are each affiliated to a university department; in particular, these process reports from healthcare professionals that involve an important safety signal.
+The National Pharmacovigilance Centre is supported by five regional centres that are each affiliated to a university department; in particular, these process reports from healthcare professionals that involve an important safety signal.
 For its part, the pharmaceutical industry forwards reports of adverse reactions that it receives to Swissmedic.
 The National Pharmacovigilance Centre works closely with the World Health Organization (WHO) international centre for drug safety.

 In accordance with the new Therapeutic Products Act, which entered into force on 1 January 2019, all serious adverse reactions that are hitherto unknown or insufficiently documented in the product information leaflet of the medicine concerned, as well as any other medically significant adverse reaction, must be reported.